 A self-insurance fund is basically a stash of cash set aside for you to use for your insurance needs.
 You will need to determine how much of an insurance reserve fund you will need for your particular insurance needs.
 By knowing what you will use your self-insurance fund for will help you determine how much to set aside.

-Ways You Can Use Your Self-Insurance Reserve Fund
+Examples of Ways You Can Use Self-Insurance